BRDB82/McClouthOS/README.md

 McClouth Incorporated
 Multi-Distro Linux OS

-We're currently building a Rocky Server versions, other distros and a workstation version will be available in the future
+We're currently building a Rocky Server version, other distros and a workstation versions will be available in the future